-Participating versus Non-Participating
+Participating Versus Non-Participating

 As a shareholder, it is obviously more advantageous to have participating preference shares.
 However, non-participating preference shares are currently more standard in the Australian market.

-Cumulative versus Non-cumulative Dividends
+Cumulative Versus Non-cumulative Dividends

 As a shareholder, it is more advantageous to receive cumulative dividends, but non-cumulative dividends are currently more prevalent in the Australian market.

-Convertible versus Non-Convertible
+Convertible Versus Non-Convertible

 On conversion, all of the preferential rights of the preference shares (such as the liquidation preference) disappear, and the shares become ordinary shares.
-Convertible preference shares are better for the shareholder as they provide them with the flexibility to convert their shares if it is in their interests to do so.
+Convertible preference shares are better for the shareholder as they provide them with the flexibility to convert their shares if it is in their interests.

-Redeemable versus Non-Redeemable
+Redeemable Versus Non-Redeemable

 Redeemable preference shares are shares that a company can redeem.
 Therefore, the company can buy the shares back on the term on which they are issued, using either: